 I’ve already written some of the things I heard and discussed at the 2013 Economics and Commons Conference in Berlin, from weak arguments against copyright to a few practical questions and suggestions to all commoners.
-This third post is about one crucial problem mentioned in Berlin: “getting people out there to know the very concept of Commons”.
-Here is a rearranged synthesis (1), which you’re welcome to reformat (2), of answers and comments to this question from the notes I took during the Conference:

 I’m just back from the 2013 Economics and Commons Conference in Berlin.
 A great event, in which I took lots of general notes synthesized in another post that I’ll publish tomorrow.
 This one, instead, contains just questions and suggestions from me that I already shared at the conference, or I’d like to share with everybody interested in Commons.
 A separate post contains my critique to certain arguments against copyright I heard at the same conference.

 I just attended the 2013 Economics and Commons Conference in Berlin.
 During the Knowledge stream of that event something came up that has bothered me for a long time: the assertion that copyright is useless also because it’s just a few centuries old, and artists were doing just fine even before, thank you very much.
 Here is what I would have repeated, if there had been more time during those sessions.

 I find this particular argument against copyright very, very weak, to say the least, and I’d really like to see it go, for at least three reasons: